-Newton's Second Law was written only for bodies with positive mass, which was reasonable because no other substance besides matter was known.
-I have generalized Newton's Second Law to include masses that are positive and negative (Wayne 2009a).
-According to the generalized Second Law of Newton, the ratio of the inertial force (F) to acceleration (a) of a body is given by where mass (m) is a scalar quantity with sign and magnitude, and force and acceleration are vector quantities with magnitude and direction in space.
+Newton's second law was written only for bodies with positive mass, which was reasonable because no other substance besides matter was known.
+I have generalized Newton's second law to include masses that are positive and negative (Wayne 2009a).
+According to the generalized second law of Newton, the ratio of the inertial force (F) to the acceleration (a) of a body is given by where mass (m) is a scalar quantity with sign and magnitude, and force and acceleration are vector quantities with magnitude and direction in space.
 The vector of acceleration is parallel to the force vector for a positive mass, and the two vectors are antiparallel for a negative mass.
-Specifically, a positive mass will accelerate toward an attractive force, and a negative mass will accelerate away from an attractive force (Figure 2.1).
-A positive mass will accelerate away from a repulsive force, and a negative mass will accelerate toward a repulsive force.
+Specifically, a positive mass will accelerate towards an attractive force, and a negative mass will accelerate away from an attractive force (Figure 2.1).

-$$m = \frac{F}{a} \tag{2.18}$$
+$$m = \frac{F}{a} \tag{18}$$